After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 I lined up a lot of interviews.
 Front-end.
 Back-end.
 Different time zones.
 Different levels of experience.

 I also had an "IT person" helping me.
 He seemed confident.
-He "knew" what he was doing.

 We focused on: